cityhubla/lacity_exploration_9/README.md

 * 40,911 - LADBS Newsletters
 * 40,100 - Census Building Permits Survey

 Raw permit data is published on the city's data portal, which has a terrific detailed breakdown of permits by address, permit type, description and it also includes geocoordinates for mapping.
 There is opportunities for further analysis on a local level which can include totals by Council District, Community Plan, Neighborhood Council.
+The geocoordinates can be used to generate maps for additional inquiry.

 **9.2.2016**